MobMonRob/DSL4GeometricAlgebra/README.md

 ```

 ## Visualization
-Variables can be visualized after assignment with a preceding colon.
-For correct visualization, make sure that the variable is in IPNS representation. \
+Variables can be visualized after assignment with a preceding colon. \
+For correct visualization, make sure that the variable is in **IPNS** representation. \
+After leaving a function, the visualizations of this functions will be cleaned up.
+Visualizations from the calling function remain. \
 In the following example, the variable b will be visualized:
 ```
 fn main(a) {